kamatheuska/freecodecampbcn/index.md

 ### What shoul I bring?
 A laptop if you want to team up with others or want help with your own projects.

+### Do I need to speak English?
+No you don't, it is true that the students exists out of a very international mix, you're not required to be fluent in English.
+Note that the primary communication regarding the meetups will be conducted in English, but you're free to talk during the meetups in the language you're comfortable in.

 ## Next Event
 Tuesday, 9th of January from 18:30 till 20:30